Sudipta0070/Sudipta0070/README.md

 # Hi there, I'm Sudipta0070! 👋

 ## About Me
-- 🎓 Mechanical Engineering Student at KUET
+- 🎓 Mechanical Engineering Student at Khulna University of Engineering & Technology (KUET)
 - 🔬 Researcher in **Thermal Actuation & Smart Materials**
 - 💡 Passionate about **Wearable Tech, Thermal Systems, and Control Engineering**